PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-editor-edit-component.rst

 * The name of the component class.
 * The type of the game object (or entity).
+* The super class of the component class.
+It is optional.
 * The definition of the component's properties.

 .. image:: ../images/scene-editor-user-components-edit-props-07212020.webp